-3TIER uses global wind and weather monitor data to interpolate hourly wind speed, wind direction, air pressure, and temperature for the entire continental United States at a spatial resolution of approximately 5 kilometers.15 We combine these high frequency wind data with power curves from turbine manufacturers for each turbine make and model in the EIA data.16 Using this information, we compute an "engineering" estimate of the potential output for each plant-month that accounts for the site-specific, nonlinear relationship between wind speeds and electricity generation.
+3TIER uses global wind and weather monitor data to interpolate hourly wind speed, wind direction, air pressure, and temperature for the entire continental United States at a spatial resolution of approximately 5 kilometers.
+16 We combine these high frequency wind data with power curves from turbine manufacturers for each turbine make and model in the EIA data.
+17 Using this information, we compute an "engineering" estimate of the potential output for each plant-month that accounts for the site-specific, nonlinear relationship between wind speeds and electricity generation.
 Further detail on this variable and its construction is provided in Appendix A.2.

 The final dataset comes from the U.S. Department of Treasury.
-The dataset provides information on every large wind project recipient of a 1603 grant, including the amount awarded (equal to 30 percent of eligible investment costs), the date of the award, and the date placed in service.17 We assume that all developers of non-1603 recipient wind farms claimed the PTC based on both guidance provided by staff at the American Wind Energy Association and Internal Revenue Service data.
-Specifically, we confirmed that no corporation claimed the ITC for PTC-eligible projects (i.e., wind) in 2009, 2010, and 2011 in the annual Internal Revenue Service Estimated Data Line Counts reports for corporation tax returns.
-We do not have tax data on the PTC claims, although we observe all power related data for presumed PTC-claimants through the EIA data described above.
+The dataset provides information on every large wind project recipient of a 1603 grant, including the amount awarded (equal to 30 percent of eligible investment costs), the date of the award, and the date placed in service.18 We assume that all developers of non-1603 recipient wind farms speed data from 3TIER.